 LASIK and PRK are state-of-the-art refractive surgery procedures that can reduce or eliminate nearsightedness, farsightedness, and astigmatism.
 If you’re considering LASIK or PRK, look to Clarke EyeCare Center.
-Our doctors work closely with board-certified ophthalmologists who specialize in laser vision correction and he can handle all pre- and post-operative care.
+Our doctors work closely with board-certified ophthalmologists who specialize in laser vision correction.
+We can handle all your pre- and post-operative care.

 LASIK versus PRK

 Because PRK does not create a permanent flap in the deeper corneal layers (the LASIK procedure involves a mechanical microkeratome using a metal blade or a laser microkeratome to create a ‘flap’ out of the outer cornea), the cornea’s structural integrity is less altered by PRK.

 PRK does not involve a knife, microkeratome, or cutting laser as used in LASIK, but there may be more pain and slower visual recovery.
 Unlike LASIK, PRK does not create the risk of dislocated corneal flaps which may occur (especially with trauma), at any time after LASIK.